Sonal0409/23MayDevOps_NOTES/Artifactory/Setup.md

 username: admin
 password: passwrod
 Not able to start Artifactory services?
-Make sure You meet the Artifactory system requirements
+Make sure You meet the Artifacrtory system requirements.